 Think Sustainably helps to find sustainable services

 Helsinki promotes sustainable tourism by improving services for visitors and tourism infrastructure as well as by emphasizing genuine, local experiences.
 Such services are developed for visitors that allow them more easily to make responsible choices.

-Think Sustainably is a new service launched in summer 2019 that enables consumers – both residents and visitors – to find sustainable services in the city, including restaurants, accommodation services, activities and events.
+Think Sustainably enables consumers – both residents and visitors – to find sustainable services in the city, including restaurants, accommodation services, activities and events.

-Helsinki joins other cities in the Lisbon Declaration on Sustainable Urban Tourism, announced at a meeting of the World Tourism Organization (UNWTO) in Lisbon on 5 April 2019.
+Helsinki joined other cities in the Lisbon Declaration on Sustainable Urban Tourism, announced at a meeting of the World Tourism Organization (UNWTO) in April 2019.
 UNWTO is the United Nations agency responsible for the promotion of responsible, sustainable and universally accessible tourism.